Hydration, hydration, hydration.

 It is more popular than propylene glycol, which can be irritating to a sensitive skin, due to its permeability.

-This is a strong humectant and a very popular ingredient in our formulas.
+This is a strong humectant and a very popular ingredient in my formulas, it works really well as a hydrating agent.

 This is an ingredient that can be used to replace Glycerin.